Ayrton09/umbrella-store/README.md

 Umbrella Store is also built for expansion.
 Third-party plugins can integrate with the core through the public API exposed in `umbrella_store.inc`, making it possible for other developers to build their own modules, casino games, and extensions on top of the same shared credits, inventory, and menu ecosystem.

-## Why Umbrella Store

-- Built from scratch instead of being another patched legacy store fork
-- Designed as a real modular platform, not a monolithic plugin dump
-- Shared persistent economy handled by one core plugin
-- Public API for third-party modules and casino integrations

 ## Included modules

 - `store_core`